Transport for London

 A specific example of one such project that we work on regularly for TfL, is the tube map.
 This is usually updated by TfL 2-3 times per year.
 The map design itself requires only minor translation adjustment.
 The legend contains information for passengers regarding opening times and station closures that must be translated to allow foreign visitors to understand and be aware of any travel restrictions.

-This particular project requires a 2 stage process for completion, firstly any new information that didnt appear on the previous version of the map is passed to specialist translators, this is then independently proofread by a seperate linguist.
+This particular project requires a 2 stage process for completion, firstly any new information that didn’t appear on the previous version of the map is passed to specialist translators, this is then independently proofread by a separate linguist.
 If the same information exists in an older version, it is reused to ensure consistency.
 Every translator working on a project for TfL has access to previous translations via our software memories and archives, this ensures linguistic parity is maintained.
 This is imperative as passengers may have differing versions, so by keeping the language consistent there is less chance of any confusion when in use.

 Once the up-to-date translations are completed and available, the project is passed to our in house design team, their role is to integrate the new information into the original artwork design of map.
-This involves varying degrees of complexity, dependant on the language involved.
+This involves varying degrees of complexity, dependent on the language involved.

 Certain languages present specific challenges for the designers, for example, German typically takes up around 30% more room in comparison with the original English, due mainly to the length of words.
 Arabic and Urdu require reformatting and adapting the design to reflect the right to left nature of the language.
 The design team is required to implement these languages whilst holding true to original’s design mentality and focus on usability.